dark-N00B/dark-N00B/README.md

 -->
 <h3 align="center"> Hi there, I'm darkN00B. </h3>
 <p align="center">An Enthusiast Developer from India.</p>
-● Learning Java, C, and Kotlin. <br>
+● Learning Java, Python, and Kotlin. <br>
 ● Love to play around with Android Devices.<br>
 ● How to reach me: You can contact me on <a href="mailto:rnbds000@gmail.com">Mail</a>